chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

 The Chef Backend upgrade for installations with indexes created by Elasticsearch 2.3.1--5.4.1 requires downtime to delete and reindex the Chef Infra Servers.

-#### Stop the Front-end Chef Infra Servers
+#### Stop ALL the Front-end Chef Infra Servers

-1. Stop each the front-end Chef Infra Servers.
+1. Stop all the front-end Chef Infra Servers.
 This prevents communication between the front-end and the back-end while upgrade deletes and reindexes the server indexes.

     1. On Chef Infra Server 14.6.32 or later, put the server nodes into maintenance mode, to temporarily disable the API: